 How can we improve the efficiency and accuracy of the verification process?

-Verification is a time consuming process and we verify over 30% of our student’s files.
+Verification is a time-consuming process and we verify over 30% of our student’s files.
 This process is an important part of our audits so in making this process more efficient and accurate will only benefit our office and Sauk Valley Community College.

 We researched three other college’s verification processes to find out if they had better solutions for verification to help improve our procedures.
 The verification processes from BlackHawk, Highland, Illinois Valley Community College and Sauk Valley Community College are listed below: